ropod-project/task-planner/README.md

 The task planner is based on the following assumptions:
 * A planner working with PDDL domains is used
 * The parameters of the domain predicates, fluents, and actions are explicitly typed
-* Only single-robot planning is done, so a robot is assumed to be assigned to a task before the planner is called
+* Only single-robot planning is done

 The following main design principles were followed in the development of this package:
 * Knowledge is stored in a MongoDB database since having persistent storage of the knowledge makes it possible to recover from software failures